 We also assume that 5G RAN infrastructure upgrades will be done alongside the entire 790km stretch of the corridor.
-Lastly, we assume a pessimistic/realistic adoption in terms of the evolution of vehicles using TO in the future.
+Lastly, we assume a pessimistic/realistic adoption in terms of the evolution of vehicles using TO in the future and we keep the conservative assumption of no alternative use cases sharing the burden for the investments in additional 5G network upgrades.